TakuKobayashi/TakuKobayashi/README.md

 Hi, I'm Taku Kobayashi, I am a fullstack developer from Japan.

-- I’m currently working at [bitbank](https://bitcoinbank.co.jp/)
+- I’m currently working at [bitbank](https://bitcoinbank.co.jp/), the cryptocurrency exchange that provides a platform for trading various cryptocurrencies in Japan.
 - I was a Game Developer.
 - I have developed, game, mobile app, web, server and so on.
 - I join the hackathon events very well.And I am developing hackthon event annoucing AI bot [HackathonPortal](https://twitter.com/HackathonPortal)